momentumlearn/course/phase1/welcome.md

 The first time you run Git-it, you may get a notice that the application is from an unknown developer.
 If you do, right-click on the application and then choose "Open."
 You will be presented with a dialog -- choose to run the application.

 Once the application is running, read the instructions and complete the tasks in Git-it.
-Completion of the assignment is the link to the pull request that you will make in the second-to-last Git-It task.
+Completion of the project is the link to the pull request that you will make in the second-to-last Git-It task.

 Your link should look similar to this, with a different number at the end: `https://github.com/jlord/patchwork/pull/37062`